zeroruka/video-wallpaper-scripts/README.md

 # Video Wallpaper Scripts

 Some scripts to make setting a video/gif as your wallpaper on linux easier.
-Supports Wayland and Xorg.

 Tested working on Arch with:

-- Gnome
+- Gnome (supports wayland)
 - Xfce
 - Cinnamon (works with desktop icons)
 - KDE (recommend to use [this](https://github.com/catsout/wallpaper-engine-kde-plugin) instead)